sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

 **NOTE: The macsec functionality testcases will cover the various options for each of the above supported fields**

-## Common test steps

-This is a common set of steps for each of the testcase

-1. Enable MACsec feature `sudo config feature state macsec enabled` on each device
-2. Dispatches MACsec configuration to devices, as per testcase
-3. Waiting 300 seconds for the MACsec session to negotiate.
-4. Verify the functionality as per testcase
-5. Remove all MACsec configuration on devices

 ## Test cases

 ### Testcase : Macsec Functionality

 This testcase covers the macsec/MKA protocol functionality

 #### Check Control plane